 This recipe has no dairy product, and it stores well for 24 hours at room temperature.
 You can store your vegan apple crisp overnight on your kitchen counter.
 Simply cover the dish with a clean towel to prevent dust from coming in.
 If you want to store this for longer, pop it in the fridge.
 Of course, the topping of your vegan apple crisp with oat will soften in the fridge.
 Keep reading to learn how to bring back the crisp of your apple crisp recipe.

 How do you reheat a fruit crisp?

-The top of the crisp will be softer the next day, even more if you store the apple crisp in the fridge as it adds moisture to the crumb.
+The top of the crisp will be softer the next day, even more, if you store the apple crisp in the fridge as it adds moisture to the crumb.
 I recommend rewarming the crisp for 10-12 minutes, in small single-serve ramekins, on the medium rack of your oven at 180C (350F).
 Bake until it’s lukewarm in the center and the top gets crispy again.
 You can also turn the broiler mode on for 1-2 minutes to give an extra boost of crispiness to your toppings.